chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   `initial_git_setup`_ instructions.

-* Use the GitHub web interface to create a fork of the Chapel repo by visiting https://github.com/chapel-lang/chapel and clicking the 'Fork' button.
+* Use the GitHub web interface to create a fork of the Chapel repo by visiting https://github.com/chapel-lang/chapel and clicking the 'Fork' button (see also `Fork the repo`_).
 Then `configure your local git`_ and check out your fork

 * If you will need commit/push access to the main repository, `chapel-lang/chapel`_, send a request including your github username to